rakeshcusat/kafka-workshop/README.md

   cd kafka-workshop
   vagrant up
   ```
   This step will take couple of minutes.
-This step will bring up the `Ubuntu 14.04` box with `zookeeper` and `kafa` installed in `/home/vagrant/workspace/` directory.
-This vagrant box also has `.kafka-workspace` virtual environment in `/home/vagrant/workspace/` direcotry.
+It will bring up the `Ubuntu 14.04` box with `Zookeeper` and `Kafa` installed in `/home/vagrant/workspace/` directory.
+The vagrant box also has `.kafka-workspace` virtual environment in `/home/vagrant/workspace/` direcotry.
 This virtual environment is used by the python scripts (kafka-consumer.py & kafka-producer.py)

 3. Open two terminals and ssh to the vagrant from `kafka-workshop` directory.
-One can be used for producer whereas other can be used for consumer script.
-Run the following commands on both the terminals.
+One of them can be used for producer whereas other can be used for consumer script.
+Run the following commands on both terminals.

   ```
   vagrant ssh
   cd workspace
   ```
-  You will notice zookeeper and kafka directory inside `workshop` directory, whereas `src` directory of the project is mapped to `/vagrant/src/` directory.
+  You will notice Zookeeper and Kafka directory inside `workshop` directory, whereas `src` directory of the project is mapped to `/vagrant/src/` directory.

-4. On one of the terminals start the services by executing the following command.
+4. On one of the terminals, start the services by executing the following command.

   ```
   /vagrant/src/start-services.sh
   ```
-  Execute `pgrep java` to make sure services (zookeeper & kafka) are up.
-If you don't see any output then something is definitely wrong.
+  Execute `pgrep java` to make sure that services (Zookeeper & Kafka) are up.
+If you don't see any output, then something is definitely wrong.
 Check the troubleshooting section.

 5. Execute the following command on any of the terminals to create the kafka topic.